-The School of Humanities and Social Sciences has been awarded a significant three-year grant by the Andrew W. Mellon Foundation to support teaching, research and public outreach in the field of humanities and humanistic social sciences.
+The School of Humanities and Social Sciences has been awarded a significant grant by the Andrew W. Mellon Foundation to support teaching, research and public outreach in the field of humanities and humanistic social sciences.

 This grant program will give faculty, graduate students and undergraduates the opportunity to rethink and reconsider disciplinary boundaries in the classroom, pursue critical research questions and address the urgent need for academic humanities' interventions in public debates in Egypt, the MENA region and the Global South.